 21 Finger Gym Activities for Preschoolers

 The occupational therapist wants $200 a session.
 The special scissors from the therapy catalog are $40.
-Everyone suggests "practice" but practice ends with scissors thrown across the room and everyone crying.
+Everyone suggests "practice," but practice ends with scissors thrown across the room and everyone crying.

-Why Finger Gym Matters More Than You Think
+Why Finger Gym Actually Matters

-Those tiny hand muscles control everything.
-Writing, cutting, buttoning, zipping, tying, opening lunch containers.
+Those tiny hand muscles control everything: writing, cutting, buttoning, zipping, tying, opening lunch containers.
 Preschool fine motor skills are literally the foundation for independence.

 But worksheets don't build strength.
 Apps don't build strength.
 Functional fine motor activities build strength through play, through real manipulation of real objects.
+These fine motor activities for kids work because they're actually fun.
+Your kid won't know they're doing finger gym.
+They'll think they're playing.

 1. Spray Bottle Attack